tapeshchavle/vacademy_platform/admin_core_service/LIVE_SESSION_SEARCH_API_DOCUMENTATION.md

    - Uses `DISTINCT` to handle participant joins
    - Dynamic query building only includes conditions for non-null filters
    - Count query is optimized separately from data query
+   - Timezone-aware comparisons use PostgreSQL's `AT TIME ZONE` function

 4. **Caching**: Client-side caching enabled for 30 seconds with `PRIVATE` scope

+5. **Timezone Performance**:
+   - Timezone conversion happens at database level using `CURRENT_TIMESTAMP AT TIME ZONE`
+   - Each session's timezone is used: `COALESCE(s.timezone, 'Asia/Kolkata')`
+   - Falls back to 'Asia/Kolkata' if session has no timezone set

 ## Migration Notes